 The rafting trip could be combined with other activites such as rappel (abseiling), bridge jumping, paintball, canyoning or hiking.

-please contact us for more information or to book your Portugal rafting trip
+please email us or use the form below to contact us for more information or to book your Portugal rafting trip

 Rafting in the Rio Paiva

-The Paiva River is known as the best rafting river in Portugal and our rafting trip is a 10km descent from Arouca to Castelo de Paiva e Cinfães.
+The Paiva River is known as the best rafting river in Portugal and our rafting trip is a 10km descent from Arouca to Castelo de Paiva e Cinfaes.
 This route was picked to combine a really exciting stretch of the river with safety and convenience (accessibility).
-The meeting point of Castelo de Paiva is 45 minutes from Porto and has good access.
+The meeting point can vary but is usually 45 minutes from Porto and has good access.

 The Paiva River is characterised by its steep granite laced banks, dense green vegetation and unspoilt natural beauty.
 It is one of the clearest rivers in Europe and there is an abundance of fish, birds and you may even catch a glimpse of an otter or other wild animal.